 Free File and e-filing help simplify tax time

 All taxpayers who are reporting coverage, claiming a health coverage exemption, making an individual shared responsibility payment, or claiming the premium tax credit should consider filing your tax return electronically.
-E-filing a tax return is the simplest way to file a complete and accurate tax return as it guides you through the process and does all the math for you.
+Filing a tax return electronically is the simplest way to file a complete and accurate tax return as it guides you through the process and does all the math for you.